 Learn, Grow, & Connect

-The Bendable app is available on any internet-connected device – computer, laptop, tablet, phone.
-Sign up for Bendable using your St. Joseph County Public Library Card or enter a South Bend zip code to get a temporary 30-day access to all of Bendable.
+The Bendable website is available on any internet-connected device – computer, laptop, tablet, phone.
+Just go to southbend.bendable.com and sign up using your St. Joe County Public Library Card or enter a South Bend zip code to get a temporary 30-day access to all of Bendable.
 Need a library card?
 Find out how to get a SJCPL card here.

-Make the move from “retired life” to “inspired life” through Notre Dame’s Inspired Leadership Initiative aimed at people who may be at retirement age but are interested in applying themselves in new, challenging ways.
+University of Notre Dame’s Inspired Leadership Initiative – Make the move from “retired life” to “inspired life” through Notre Dame’s Inspired Leadership Initiative aimed at people who may be at retirement age but are interested in applying themselves in new, challenging ways.
 Spend a year on campus exploring and discerning how to apply your skills, talents, and interests in the next phase of your life.
-Check out the FAQ page to see if the program might be right for you or email questions to Lauren Fox at Lfox3@nd.edu.
+Check out the FAQ page to see if the program might be right for you.

-BBC Future’s 100 Year Life series offers a global look at lifestyles that lead to longevity.
+BBC Future: a look at the 100 Year Life series offers a global look at lifestyles that lead to longevity.
 Here’s an article from the series: “The Ingredients for a Longer Life.”
 BBC Future describes itself as a home for slowing down, delving deep, and shifting perspectives by offering in-depth evidence-based analysis and deeply researched stories on “almost every topic that matters.”

 Medicare – Who is Eligible and What Does it Cost